1. Quick Facts

 Thymosin Alpha-1 is commonly discussed as having an estimated plasma half-life of approximately 2 hours.

-Despite the relatively short circulating duration, downstream immune signaling effects may persist longer.
+Despite the relatively short circulating duration, downstream immune-signaling effects may persist significantly longer.

 - Store refrigerated before and after reconstitution